SidOfc/browserino/README.md

 * `bsd?` doesn't support any versions
 * `solaris?` only supports numeric versions
 * *named versions* are only supported if they are present in a [map](https://github.com/SidOfc/browserino/tree/master/lib/browserino/core/mapping.rb)

+## Roadmap

+Browserino will always be a work in progress, I will do my best to maintain and update the gem regularly as I have so far, below are some points of interest on what could / should be improved, rewritten or removed.
+There is no steady schedule for these changes however these are the changes I deemed most important, the value in them being here is that you, as a developer using Browserino have the possibility to see what might be added, changed or removed in the near(est) future of change.

+* Drop ruby `< 2` support and remove custom return value from constructor
+* Refactor test suite entirely to improve readability and structure of tests.
+* Add more bot identification
+* Rewrite aliassing and UA lie detection

 ## Contributing